 It’s not surprising to learn that chronic pain can lead people to feel down in the dumps; however, this new research indicates that it may cause serious psychological and physical symptoms that can fool physicians into making misdiagnoses.

 If you are experiencing pain related to temporomandibular joint disorder (TMD), you should seek help.
 A bite splint offers an effective, comfortable TMD treatment.
-To learn more, contact Dr. Berry's office online or call (303) 691-0267 today.
+To learn more, Contact Us or call (303) 691-0267 today.